Prepare Your Images

 Images submitted should be saved as JPG files.
 RAW files are not acceptable.

 The images should be resized so the long edge is no more than 2,000 pixels.
-The final file should be no more than 2mb.
+The final file shouldn't have to be more than 2 MB.

 There are many places that you may want to display your work that can take advantage of metadata in the image file.
 For example, if you are preparing images to enter the Heard Nature Photography Contest, you'll want to ensure that the image Title and Copyright are included in the metadata of the image file.
 No identifying information should be visible on the image.